NicoB-UOL/TopicFunder/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

--   this time we plot a one-mode instead of a two-mode projection of the network
+-   this time we plot an one-mode instead of a two-mode projection of the network

 ``` r
 plotteR(df, bipartite = F)